Nathisaraujo/project4/README.md

 1. **Log in to Cloudinary:** Access your Cloudinary account through the web interface.
 2. **Retrieve Cloudinary URL:** Copy your CLOUDINARY_URL for use in storing static and media files.

+# UPDATE - JULY 2024

+On July 2024 I made the following updates taking into consideration the assessments criterias:

+## User Stories

+While working to complete my project and learning Django basics, I mistakenly created issues in a private repository.
+I used the Kanban board, but since it was linked to the private repository, the issues couldn't be seen.
+I've now transferred them to the correct public repository.
+Each issue shows its original creation date during my fourth project.

+I apologize for the oversight caused by my focus on deadlines, bug fixing, and learning.
+I'll ensure to use Agile practices with Github correctly in the future.

+## Post

+Previously, when a user submitted a post, it entered a draft status.
+Upon admin approval, it appeared in the user's profile but didn't update to "approved," causing a 500 error when accessed.
+I've fixed this in the commit "fixed post status issue" and added comments titled "Fixing assessments error" for easy reference.
+After testing, everything appears to work correctly now.

 # CREDITS